 Students are beginning their next unit: Growing as Readers.
 Students have selected engaging and challenging books.
 Next, students will begin interrogating their reading process.
 Students will spend this week reading their books, tracking their confusion, and working through plot basics.

-From March 23rd to March 27th, students in ELD Reading (level 3-4), will be learning and revisiting various narrative elements, themes, summarization, and will be spiraling poetry unit.
-Towards the end of this week, students will be able to solidify their learning of previous units.
-Each day, virtual feedback would be provided in Canvas even during the weekends
+From May 4th to June 5th, students in ELD Reading (level 3-4), will be learning and revisiting various narrative elements, themes, summarization, and will be spiraling poetry unit by reading Other Words for Home by Jasmine Warga.
+After each part is finished, a Non-graded Quiz, Thought Questions, Vocabulary Words, and Constructed Response will be scheduled to understand the learning of students on Canvas.
+After June 5th, students will be able to solidify their learning of previous units by finishing quizzes and assignments in Canvas for a grade bump.
+Students can still submit previous and remediation work for grade improvement.
+Each day, students will be participating in Canvas and virtual feedback would be provided even during the weekends.

-From March 23rd to March 27th, ELD English (level 3-4) students will be comparing and contrasting Commonly Confused words, revisiting grammar skills, & analyzing and demonstrating their understanding of a Five-Paragraph Persuasive Essay with a special focus on the Introductory paragraph: Hook, Background Sentences, Summary Sentence, & Thesis Statement.
-Daily feedback will be given, even on the weekend.
+From May 4th to May 29th, ELD English (level 3-4) students will be wrapping comparing and contrasting Commonly Confused word skills, & analyzing and demonstrating their understanding of a Five-Paragraph Persuasive Essay with a special focus on the Introductory paragraph: Hook, Background Sentences, Summary Sentence, & Thesis Statement.
+Students will be assessed on a continual basis to gauge their understanding.
+The first week of June will be focused on a grade bump for remediation and improvement.
+Assignments will be posted on Canvas.

 Britney Patterson – email@example.com Physical Education